 About Sarah Ellsworth

-Sarah is a sophomore Biomedical Sciences major at Arizona State University.
-She currently serves as the Social Chair for the ASU Pre-Dental Society and as a Resident Assistant for the Palo Verde West dorm on the Tempe campus.
-When she isn’t studying, she enjoys preparing a home cooked meal, hitting the hiking trails, and spending time with family and friends.
+Sarah is a junior biomedical sciences major at Arizona State University.
+She currently serves as the volunteer coordinator for the ASU Pre-Dental Society and as a member of the ASDA Predental Advisory Committee.
+When she isn’t hitting the books, she enjoys learning how to play her ukulele, hanging out with her puppy, and spending time with family and friends.